minton/kontrols/README.md

 By default the user can click any part of the form and drag it around.
 If you'd like the user to be able to move the form using a control you've added to it (i.e., a `Label` acting as the title) you can make that control draggable via the `AddDraggableControl()` method.

+### Resizing the form

+The user can resize the form using any of the four sides or corners excluding directly above the title area.

 ### Using `RoundedBorderForm`

 This is a frameless (i.e., `FormBorderStyle=None`) window with a rounded border.
 It is resizable.